Shawnee Karst Preserve

 Special thanks go to all the people and organizations who have already contributed to the Shawnee acquisition fund.
 The IKC would also like to again recognize The Nature Conservancy of Indiana, without whose assistance the purchase would not have been possible.
-Our management agreement with TNC is also available for download.

 For cave access requests, please contact:

 Questions or suggestions about the preserve may be directed to: